 Two years ago she just sat on a horse for a few minutes, she was too small to ride by herself and I was too big to ride the horses.
 Last year she and I rode a bigger horse together, she wouldn’t ride it unless I was riding with her, I didn’t mind, I love horses.
 This year she wanted to ride by herself.
 I was ecstatic for her to want to ride by herself and for her to enjoy doing so.

-After the pony ride we walked over to the games where I got her a Nemo fish from popping balloons with darts and she won an inflatable dolphin from a simple child’s game, picking up a rubber ducky and looking at the number on the bottom.
+After the pony ride we walked over to the games where I got her a Nemo fish from popping balloons with darts and she won an inflatable dolphin from a simple child’s game; picking up a rubber ducky and looking at the number on the bottom.
 The dolphin is about as big as she is, but she wanted it.
-We started to head back to the car, but Dublin cried out to ride the ponies one more time, of course I gave in.
+We started to head back to the car, but my daughter cried out to ride the ponies one more time, of course I gave in.
+I love horses, too!

-We didn’t stay to see the firework display, kids with Autism don’t like the noise they make and I can understand.
-Though we did walk out into the front year to watch them for a few minutes.
+We didn’t stay to see the firework display, kids on the spectrum don’t like the noise they make and I can understand.
+Though, we did walk out into the front yard to watch them for a few minutes.
 The trees seemed to have block most of the view, but what we saw was beautiful even though she wasn’t enjoying it.
 She was mostly reacting to the popping, fizzes, and crackles coming from our neighbors popping their own fireworks that I decided it was time to go inside and find something on TV to help distract her.